DollyEllay/foodwebsite/assets/scss/Readme.txt

-The .scss (Sass) files are only available
+The .scss (Sass) files are not available